Jeff-Maina/safe_space/README.md

 # SAFE PLACE

 ## Description
-A simple website for a yoga and wellness sanctuary.
+A simple website concept for a yoga and wellness sanctuary.

 ## Technologies used